forestdb/forestdb.org/models/false-cognates.md

 ##Conclusion

 Speaking in a second language presents various problems that make communication difficult.
 One of those problems occurs with the case of false cognates.
 Less proficient speakers might misuse these words given the meaning of their false friend pair.
 Our current model simulates this communicative scenario.
 The listener has different posterior beliefs about the state depending on the inferred competence of the speaker.
-The speaker in turns uses two different mechanisms to translate the utterances in English to Spanish depending on their competence in the latter.
+The speaker in turn uses two different mechanisms to translate the utterances in English to Spanish depending on their competence in the latter.
 While a speaker with high competence will correctly translate the English utterance, a low competence speaker chooses a translation based on the similarity to the English utterance.
 We recognize our translate function makes binary choices instead of assigning different probabilities to the possible Spanish translations.
-It is possible, high competence second language speakers might also misuse false cognate pairs.
+It is possible that high competence second language speakers might also misuse false cognate pairs.
 However, given the objective is to model comprehension, we believe this is a promising model for this scenario.

 Note: Nicole A. Vargas Fuentes, Stephanie Joah You, Mulan McNabb, and Jessica Tran worked on the code for this false cognates model.
 Stephanie wrote about the empirical phenomenon of interest, Jessica wrote about the modeling approach taken, Nicole wrote about how the model was built and the results of the model, and Mulan wrote about the similarities and differences between the RSA model and our false cognates model.
 Outside of our group meetings, Nicole added more to the code and Jessica coordinated the times for group meetings.